ver045/Web_Design/README.md

 Provides two more links on the right: “Comparisons” which links to the comparisons page, and “Data” which links to the data page

 Is responsive (using media queries).
-The nav must have similar behavior as the screenshots “Navigation Menu” section (notice the background color change).
+The nav must have similar behavior as the screenshots “Navigation Menu” section